Zymo-Research/zymoTransmit/README.md

 * The Python Foundation
 * The staff at Zymo Research
 * The UC System
+  - Special thanks to UCLA's departments of Molecular, Cell, and Developmental Biology as well as Computational Medicine
 * Pangea Laboratory
 * The California Department of Public Health
 * Our customers